 “I can recall many times in my career where the creative idea was amazing, and it just fell apart in execution, or where we just played it too safe and it didn’t move the needle.
 It’s a hard thing to nail.”Nicole Parlapiano

-When creative ideas do fall apart, Parlapiano says, it’s due to one of two reasons: 1) there are too many cooks in the kitchen, or 2) the idea is impractical to execute.
-“We let the idea go through too many people or accept too much feedback… because everyone has an opinion on creative.
-Or sometimes it’s a great idea, but it can’t be executed in real life.”
+When creative ideas do fall apart, she says, it’s due to one of two reasons: Either there are too many cooks in the kitchen, or the idea is impractical to execute.
+“Sometimes it’s a great idea, but it can’t be executed in real life,” she says.

 4. Build bridges